FAQ

 A: Industry leaders will be involved in the capstone project, a key part of the program’s requirement.

-Q: Will there be career placement help available?
+Q: Will there be career advising available?

 Q: Can I participate in the commencement ceremony?
 When is it?